Xon/XenForo2-ReportImprovements/upload/src/addons/SV/ReportImprovements/_no_upload/README.md

 - Optional auto-reject/resolve sufficiently old reports (default disabled)
 - Show content date when viewing a report
 - Show forum for post reports in report list
+- Permission-based ability to join a reported conversation